Organizational Structure

 WP4 focuses on the development, implementation, and continuous enhancement of a digital recruitment platform that supports the identification of eligible study participants across the NUM Study Network.
 This tool significantly improves the efficiency of screening processes and feasibility assessments.

-In the piloting phase (07/2024-06/2025), WP4 developed a foundational framework for patient pre-screening and matching based on formalized inclusion and exclusion criteria.
+During the pilot phase (07/2024–06/2025), WP4 developed a foundational framework for patient prescreening and matching based on formalized inclusion and exclusion criteria.
 These criteria are evaluated interactively or automatically through a Query Module that runs against clinical data repositories within the Data Integration Centers (DIZ).
 Potential candidates are then forwarded via a Notification Module to responsible investigators for review and recruitment.
 The approach builds on prior work from the MIRACUM consortium and the CODEX+ project, using OMOP-based data storage implemented at multiple German sites.

-In the implementation phase (07/2025-06/2030), the platform is being further developed and operationalized at a broader scale to support all NUM Study Network sites.
+During the implementation phase (07/2025–06/2030), the platform will be further developed and operationalized at a broader scale to support all NUM Study Network sites.
 This includes both technical and organizational improvements to enhance system usability and recruitment efficiency across different study types and specialty networks.
 The system is continuously monitored and refined based on user feedback and performance data.

 Key activities include: